 Bring a sweater or light fleece, evenings can be chilly.

 You May be Off the Grid Whether You LIke it or Not

 The wifi is sketchy and expensive.

 If you don’t have scuba equipment, the dive shops will rent you the whole shebang.
 Beginners are welcome.

 Tips on Hiking

 - Don’t forget plenty of water.
 You’ll definitely sweat and why risk becoming dehydrated.

 - Don’t think you can walk the trails in flip flops, you’ll regret it.
 Hiking boots or shoes are a must.
 The terrain is uneven, there are roots everywhere, and slippery spots.

 - If you explore the lava flows, wear long pants.
 The volcanic rock is like sandpaper with plenty of sharp edges.

-During my trip I was a guest of Saba Tourism but the words and sentiment are my own.
+During my trip, I was a guest of Saba Tourism, but the words and sentiments are my own.